 |Further details outdoors|

 Situated in the Perigord Pourpre region, Bergerac lies on the banks of the River Dordogne.
-It has a long history and has some interesting places to visit, and boasts some excellent restaurants.
+It has a long history, has some interesting places to visit and is renowned for excellent restaurants.
 There is a twice weekly marker and a brocante (antique market) in the old town on 1st Sunday of each month during the summer.

 This historic town has good examples of medieval architecture and during the 18th and 19th centuries was one of France's major ports, trading mainly in wood and tobacco.
 It boasts some excellent restaurants offering a range of menus to suit all tastes and pockets.
 There are numerous events throughout the summer months and the lively nature of the town makes it an ideal destination for either short breaks, or as a base for longer holidays.